mainakm7/ai_chatbot/README.md

 ### Running the Application

-1. Open a terminal and navigate to the root directory outside the project directory.
+1. Open a terminal and navigate to the root directory outside the project directory (ai_chatbot).
 2. Start the FastAPI server by running:

     ```